mui/material-ui/docs/data/joy/components/avatar/avatar.md

 {{"demo": "MaxAndTotalAvatars.js"}}

+### Ellipsis action

+The `Avatar` exposes meaningful CSS variables to communicate with the `AvatarGroup`.
+You can apply those variables to other components to mimic the avatar appearance inside the group.
+This customization technique makes your interface resilient to changes.

+Here is an example of using `IconButton` component to create an ellipsis action:

+{{"demo": "EllipsisAvatarAction.js"}}

 ### Overlapping order

 By default, the first avatar in the group stays behind the second and so on.
 You can reverse the overlapping order by reversing avatars position and providing CSS `flex-direction: row-reverse` to the `AvatarGroup`.